flexera-public/cos_assets/Azure/README.md

 - AzureRM PowerShell Module

 ## Usage

+### Recommended Usage

+- If the customer has stated that they alread have the Diagnostics Extension installed on their VMs:
+    1. Ask for the XML configs used to enable the Extensions and verify if the **Default Metrics** of this script are listed in their XML configs.
+    1. If the **Default Metrics** are in their config, proceed to execute script with `-retrieveMetrics`
+    1. If the **Default Metrics** are not in their config, identify which Metrics to gather, and proceed to execute script with `-retrieveMetrics -customMetricNames foo,bar`
+- If the customer knows that the Diagnostics Extension is not installed on all of their VMs, or if they are unsure:
+    1. Execute script with `-checkForExtensions`
+    1. Provide customer with list of VMs that do not have the extension
+    1. Schedule time to:
+        - Execute script with `-installExtensions`
+        - Schedule reboot of VMs
+        - **Note:** These 2 steps can be scheduled during different Maintenance Windows
+    1. Execute script with `-retrieveMetrics`

 ### Parameters
 The Parameters listed below have the same purpose, regardless of execution method.